Fortis-Team/digital-barricade-docsify/account_user/media_library.md

     <img src="/images/image316.png" alt="add_media_assets" width="33%" height="400">
     <img src="/images/image317.png" alt="add_media_assets" width="35%" height="500">
      <p>
-        Under the Edit option, the Admin can delete a custom media.
+        Under the Edit option, the User can delete a custom media.
 To do this, select the Delete option which will then open a modal window to confirm the deletion of the media click the Continue delete button.
     </p>
 </div>